saastechacademy/foundation/project-ideas/micro-fulfilment-center.md

     *   The `quantityOnHandDiff` and `availableToPromiseDiff` fields in the detail record match the total quantities, indicating the entire amount was received at once.
     *   The `reasonEnumId` "INV\_RECEIPT" signifies that this detail is related to receiving inventory.
     *   The `effectiveDate` is the timestamp when the inventory was received.

+**Validate Reset Inventory` input data provided for resetting inventory levels**

+**Purpose**

+The primary purpose is to prevent errors and inconsistencies in inventory data by checking the following:

+1.  **Product Identification:** Ensures that either a valid `productId` or `sku` (Stock Keeping Unit) is provided to identify the product whose inventory is being reset.
+Check if the product exists in the system and is not a virtual product (as virtual products don't have physical inventory).

+2.  **Facility Identification:** Verify that a valid `facilityId` (or its external identifier, `externalFacilityId`) is provided to identify the facility where the inventory is located.
+Check if the facility exists in the system.

+3.  **Location Identification:** If a `locationSeqId` is provided, it check if this location exists within the specified facility.
+This is important for tracking inventory at a granular level within a warehouse.

+4.  **Quantity:** Checks if a valid `quantity` (or its deprecated alias, `availableQty`) is provided.
+This quantity represents the new inventory level to which the existing inventory will be reset.

+**Error Handling**

+If any of the validation checks fail, return an error message indicating the specific issue(s) found in the input data.
+This helps in identifying and correcting errors before proceeding with inventory updates.

+**Input Parameters**

+The service expects a map called `context` containing the following key-value pairs:

+*   `locale`: The locale for error messages.
+*   `payload`: A map containing the inventory data to be validated:
+    *   `facilityId` (or `externalFacilityId`): The ID of the facility.
+    *   `locationSeqId`: The ID of the location within the facility (optional).
+    *   `productId` (or `sku`): The ID or SKU of the product.
+    *   `quantity` (or `availableQty`): The new inventory quantity.

+**Output**

+The service returns a map with the following possible outcomes:

+*   **Success:** If all validations pass, it returns a success message.
+*   **Error:** If any validation fails, it returns an error message detailing the specific validation failures.

+**Code Analysis**

+Perform the following steps:

+3.  **Product Validation:**
+    *   Checks if either `productId` or `sku` is provided.
+    *   If `productId` is provided, fetche the product from the database and checks if it's virtual.
+    *   If `sku` is provided, find the corresponding `productId` and checks if the product is virtual.
+    *   If the product is virtual, it adds an error message.
+4.  **Facility Validation:**
+    *   Check if either `facilityId` or `externalFacilityId` is provided.
+    *   If `facilityId` is provided, it check if the facility exists.
+    *   If `externalFacilityId` is provided, find the corresponding `facilityId` and checks if the facility exists.
+    *   If neither facility ID is valid, it adds an error message.
+5.  **Location Validation:**
+    *   If `locationSeqId` is provided, it checks if the location exists within the specified facility.
+    *   If the location is invalid, it adds an error message.
+6.  **Quantity Validation:**
+    *   Checks if either `quantity` or `availableQty` is provided.
+    *   If neither is provided, it adds an error message.
+7.  **Error Handling:**
+    *   If any error messages were added, it returns an error result with the list of errors.
+8.  **Success:** If all validations pass, it returns a success result.

+**Example Usage in API**

+In a REST API, you could use this service as follows:

+1.  **Receive Request:** Get inventory data from the request body (JSON).
+2.  **Call Service:** Pass the data to the `validateResetInventory` service.
+3.  **Handle Response:**
+    *   If successful, proceed with updating the inventory.
+    *   If an error is returned, send an appropriate error response to the client with the validation failure details.